MicrosoftDocs/mixed-reality/mixed-reality-docs/spatial-sound-design.md

 * Your application may be used in a loud environment
 * Your users may have privacy or other reasons to disable the device audio

-## Which sounds should I consider adding?
+## How should I sonify interactions?
-Sounds can reinforce user actions through gesture, direct manipulation, and voice, and inform the user of events and changing application state through notifications.
+Interaction types in mixed reality include gesture, direct manipulation, and voice.
+Use the following suggested characteristics to select or design sounds for these interactions.

 ### Gesture interactions
-ButtonsFarfield button interactions need sounds to communicate when the user has hovered over the button and when it has been pushed.
-Because gesture interactions are less skeuomorphic than direct manipulation on HoloLens 2, detailed feedback on interaction progress is necessary to give the user confidence that the action was successful.
-* Button hover should have a low-frequency thud or bump that evokes the idea of the cursor hitting the button but not yet selecting it.
-The low frequency ensures that the sound is subtle and does not come across as harsh, as this sound will probably be heard several times, and likely even when the user does not mean to interact with that button.
+In mixed reality, users can interact with buttons using a cursor.
+Button actions are generally performed when the user has released the button, rather than when it has been pressed, to allow the user a chance to cancel the interaction.
+Use sounds to reinforce these stages.
+Also, to assist users in targeting distant buttons, consider using a cursor hover sound.
-* Button presses should have a short, tactile sound like a click when the gesture has successfully been completed to communicate that the user can raise their finger to complete the interaction.
+* Button press sounds should have a short, tactile click.
 		: MRTK example: MRTK_ButtonPress.wav
-* Button unpresses should have a similar tactile feel, with the pitch raised a little bit from the press sound that accompanies the user lifting their finger and the action being performed (button actions are generally performed only once the user has released the button rather than when it has been pushed down to allow them to cancel the interaction by moving off of the button before lifting their finger).
+* Button unpress sounds should have a similar tactile feel.
+Having a raised pitch versus the press sound reinforces the sense of completion.
 		: MRTK example: MRTK_ButtonUnpress.wav
+* For hover sounds, consider using a subtle and non-threatening sound such as a low-frequency thud or bump.

 ### Direct manipulation
+On HoloLens2, articulated hand tracking supports direct manipulation of user interface elements.

 Buttons

 Nearfield button interactions need sounds to communicate when the button has been successfully pushed and released, as the actions that button performs may happen upon press or release depending on the application.
 We rely on sounds to replace tactile feedback so the user can have more confidence in their actions and be more aware of the application state.
 Some properties of a button may affect the user's expectation of the sound that should play, such as larger buttons generally having lower frequency sounds.